-In particular, if the initial clinical results of some of its early clinical trials do not meet GSK's expectations, GSK may elect to terminate further development of GSK-923295 or certain of the potential clinical trials for GSK-923295, even if the actual number of patients treated at such time is relatively small.
+In particular, if the initial results of some of its early clinical trials do not meet GSK's expectations, GSK may elect to terminate further development of GSK-923295 or certain of the potential clinical trials for GSK-923295, even if the actual number of patients treated at such time is relatively small.
 If GSK abandons GSK-923295, it would result in a delay in or prevent us from commercializing GSK-923295, and would delay or prevent our ability to generate revenues.
 Disputes may arise between us and GSK, which may delay or cause the termination of any GSK-923295 clinical trials, result in significant litigation or arbitration, or cause GSK to act in a manner that is not in our best interest.
 If development of GSK-923295 does not progress for these or any other reasons, we would not receive further milestone payments from GSK with respect to GSK-923295.
 Even if the FDA or other regulatory agencies approve GSK-923295, GSK may elect not to proceed with the commercialization of the resulting drug.
 These decisions are outside our control.
-In such event, or if GSK abandons development of GSK-923295 prior to regulatory approval, we would have to seek a new partner for clinical development or commercialization or curtail or abandon such clinical development or commercialization or undertake and fund the clinical development of GSK-923295 or commercialization of the resulting drug ourselves.
-If we seek a new partner but are unable to do so on acceptable terms, or at all, or do not have sufficient funds to conduct such development or commercialization ourselves, we would have to curtail or abandon such development or commercialization, which could harm our business.
+In such event, or if GSK abandons development of GSK-923295 prior to regulatory approval, we would have to seek a new partner for clinical development or Commercialization of the resulting drug ourselves.
+If we seek a new partner but are unable to do so on acceptable terms, or at all, or do not have sufficient funds to conduct such development or commercialization, which could have to curtail or abandon such development or commercialization, which could harm our business.